joeyparrish/pokeheim/testing-script.md

 1. Check that the chest inventory GUI is positioned below the player inventory
 1. Check that the sort button appears next to inventory grid
 1. Check that the mouseover text says "sort"
-1. Click sort and verify that it reorders your things, except the first row
+1. Click sort and verify that it reorders your things, except the first row:
    1. Uninhabited balls, getting stronger
    1. Inhabited balls, going up in Pokedex order
    1. Non-equippable items
    1. Equippable, unequipped
    1. Equippable, equipped

 ## 13. Player